andimiller/blog/cv.md

 * Practiced DevOps maintaining our own infrastructure and being on call.
 * Practiced Type Driven Development and Test Driven Development.
 * Maintained an in-house Domain Specific Language for transforming JSON at scale in Scala.
-* Worked on intgestion of firehoses into Melwater's systems.
+* Worked on intgestion of firehoses into Meltwater's systems.
 * Helped improve and develop the Meltwater Public API

 ## Platform Engineer, DataSift, 2013 - 2018